itachi880/react-data-stores/README.md

   - **Parameters:**
     - `initialState`: An object representing the initial state of the store.
+      > the data my be some thing other than object

 - **Methods:**
   - `getState()`: Returns the current state of the store.